This article was last updated on Sept. 28, 2021.

 It's a summer tradition many of us remember vividly.
 Each year, a few weeks before school started, mom or dad made a mad-dash phone call to the local doctor's office to make an appointment for that important annual physical.
 You probably never missed one.
 After all, you needed it for school or to participate in youth sports.
 But since then, has the annual physical fallen off your calendar and your radar altogether?

 Studies show it has for men, especially.
-According to the American Academy of Family Physicians:
+According to a survey from the Cleveland Clinic External Site:

-- 29 percent of men admitted to waiting "as long as possible" before seeking medical attention for pain, illness, or health concerns.
+- 65 percent admitted to waiting as long as possible before seeking medical care.

 So, why don't men seek regular care?